-The neural backbone of the LDM model is realized as a time-conditional UNet.
-The model has the ability to build the underlying UNet primarily from 2D convolutional layers and further focus the objective on the perceptually most relevant bits using the reweighted bound, which now reads:
+The neural backbone of the LDM is realized as a time-conditional UNet.
+The model has the ability to build the underlying UNet primarily from 2D convolutional layers and further focus the objective on the perceptually most relevant bits using the reweighted bound, which reads for LDM as

-On the latent vector $\mathbf z$, the diffusion and denoising processes take place.
-The denoising model is a time-conditioned U-Net that has been supplemented with a cross-attention mechanism to manage flexible conditioning information for picture production (e.g. class labels, semantic maps, blurred variants of an image).
+For LDM, the diffusion and denoising processes take place on the latent vector $\mathbf{z}$.
+The denoising model is a conditioned U-Net that is supplemented with a cross-attention mechanism to manage flexible conditioning information for image production (e.g., class labels, semantic maps, blurred variants of an image).
 The design is akin to fusing representations of various modalities into a model with a cross-attention mechanism.
-Each kind of conditioning information is associated with a domain-specific encoder $\tau \theta$, which projects the conditioning input to an intermediate representation that can be translated into the cross-attention component, $\tau \theta(y) \in \mathbb R^{M \times d} \tau$:
+Each kind of conditioning information is associated with a domain-specific encoder